FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 The minimal RevOps stack:

-You don’t need a €500/mo RevOps platform.
+You don’t need a €500/mo revenue operations platform.
 You need Stripe data + a few free tools + the discipline to review them weekly.
 Total cost: €0–€50/mo for a fully functional solo RevOps stack.
+The tools matter less than the cadence — a Notion table reviewed every Monday beats an unused HubSpot license every time.

-In B2B SaaS, RevOps matters more because deals are larger and fewer.
-Each deal loss is more expensive, which means more reason to understand the funnel.
+In B2B SaaS, this matters more because deals are larger and fewer.
+Each deal loss is more expensive, which means more reason to understand the funnel and to make this a weekly habit rather than a quarterly cleanup.

 B2B solo RevOps minimum:

 At 20 B2B customers, you can manage this in a spreadsheet.
-At 50+, you need a CRM.
+At 50+, you need a CRM or your reporting layer will start drifting from reality.

 The Weekly RevOps Review (30 Minutes)